duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 **Design:**
 Can we minimize the space used?
 How does it look on smaller screens?
-Can you break the design? (using non-UTF8 characters, long queries, etc.).
+Can you break the design? (e.g. using non-UTF8 characters, long queries).
+Does the design and layout make sense given they type of information?
+Does it look and feel like other instant answers? (it should!)
 Spotting design bugs and improvements can be tricky, since everyone's eye for design is a bit different.

-- **Example test:** Does the instant answer perform calculations?
-Try a really long math equation to see if the text runs past the page.
-Is the instant answer really crowded?
-Think about changing the text color or layout to clean things up, like this before  and after .
-Try previewing the instant answer on a mobile device and look for ways to reduce either the space occupied or the information shown.
-That's a great way to determine what information is absolutely necessary on both desktop and mobile.
+- **Example test:** Test the instant answer with a few different queries.
+Make sure the most important information is easy to identify and understand.
+The information shouldn't be too crowded or too sparse.
+Try previewing the instant answer on a mobile device (phone, tablet) and check if the design breaks or if too much vertical space is used.
+Ideally an instant answer on mobile screens should ***not*** push organic links off the page.
+If this is the case, look for ways to either increase the information density or reduce the information shown &mdash; this is a great way to determine what information is absolutely necessary and deserves to be shown.

 **Conflicts:**